-Description Format The flow and rounds of primary recruitment, which starts with an open house event and ends with preference (example: 8-6-4-2).
+Term Description Format The flow and rounds of primary recruitment, which starts with an open house event and ends with preference (example: 8-6-4-2).
 Open House Pool The total number of potential new members that participate in the first round of primary recruitment events.
-The number of PNMs a chapter may "carry" Carry Figures (invite) to the next round of events during , 5 primary recruitment.
-This number is determined lovita List by the RFM Specialist working with the campus.
+The number of PNMs a chapter may "carry" Corry Figuros (invite) to the next round of events during Carry Figures primary recruitment.
+This number is determined by the RFM Specialist working with the campus.
 Invite List The list of PNMs a chapter indicates priority in inviting to the next round of recruitment events during primary recruitment.
-A list of PNMs (provided in preferential order) that will be removed from the chapter's invitation list, should there be too many women Flex Minus List accepting invitations than is needed for the next TEX MITUS EISC round of events.
+A list of PNMs (provided in preferential order) that will be removed from the chapter's invitation list, should there be too many women Flex Minus List accepting invitations than is needed for the next round of events.
 This number and the number of PNMs removed (if any) is determined by the RFM Specialist.
-A list of PNMs (provided in preferential order) that will be added to the chapter's invitation list, Flow Divisitiet should additional PNMs need to be added to the Flex Plus List next round of events.
+A list of PNMs (provided in preferential order) that will be added to the chapter's invitation list, should additional PNMs need to be added to the Flex Plus List next round of events.
 This number and the number of PNMs added (if any) is determined by the RFM Specialist.
 Relative Recruiting Strength (RRS) The RRS factor is calculated using the chapter's historical returns throughout all rounds of recruitment over a three-period time.
 A chapter's performance during the preference round is not included in the RRS calculation; hence neither a strong nor a weak preference performance is reflected in this value.
 RRS should not be used as a single measure to assess overall chapter recruiting performance.
-Priority Relative Recruiting Strength (PRRS) The relative recruiting strength score of the Phonty Relative Recruiting Strength (PRRS) chapter based off the chapter's priority percentages and preference performance.
+Priority Relative Recruiting Strength (PRRS) The relative recruiting strength score of the , , , , , , , , , , , , , , , , , , , chapter based off the chapter's priority percentages and preference performance.
 This measure is calculated using PNM priorities and bid list first choices from the current year's recruitment.
-Function of Quota (FOQ) The reflection of the distance from quota , ,, matched to chapter's final bid list (before quota additions).
+Function of Quota (FOQ) The reflection of the distance from quota matched to chapter's final bid list (before quota additions).
 For example, if quota was 30 and the chapter had a FOQ of 1.5, the lowest matched PNM was number 45 on the bid list.
-Acceptance Rate The percentage PNMs who were matched and Priority Rate · · · · a chapter they want to attend the following Number of 1 st choices on the bid list round.
-The number of women who ranked your chapter Priority Rate then invited to the next round.
-PNMs rank all previous attended chapter afte each round of recruitment.
-The priority reflective percentage of PNMs who list your chapte
+Acceptance Rate The percentage PNMs who were matched and then invited to the next round.
+Priority Rate PNMs rank all previous attended chapter after each round of recruitment.
+The priority reflects the percentage of PNMs who list your chapter as a chapter they want to attend the following Number of 1st choices on the bid list